minio/operator/docs/expansion.md

 This document explains how to expand an existing MinIO Tenant with Operator.
 This is only applicable to a Tenant (MinIO Deployment) created by MinIO Operator.

-MinIO expansion is done in terms of MinIO zones, read more about the design in [MinIO Docs](https://github.com/minio/minio/blob/master/docs/distributed).
+MinIO expansion is done in terms of MinIO pools, read more about the design in [MinIO Docs](https://github.com/minio/minio/blob/master/docs/distributed).

 ## Getting Started